Akxjr/Opal_Scaper_test/Readme.md

 This program is to be used for the Ironfly programming exercise only.

-For login, you can use your own Opal Card account. or use the following account:(Which is mine, please use it for testing only)
+For login, you can use your own Opal Card account. or use my .( I cant post it here on github, but you can alwasy ask me)
-Username: jxiong957@gmail.com
-Password: Abc990109

 If you do not wish to login, you can test it in demo mode.